 Managing Pending Approvals

-An approver in Mazévo is a user that has been granted access to the Oversight role by an administrator and selected as someone who needs to review certain types of approvals.
+An approver in Mazévo is a user who has been granted access to the Oversight role by an administrator and is selected as someone who needs to review certain approvals.
 The approver can see a list of pending approvals in the Mazévo mobile app or on the web and approve or deny them.

-If the approval is assigned to more than one approver, only one of them needs to change the state of the approval (approve or deny).
-Other approvers can access the history of all of the approvals that have been assigned to them regardless of which approver changed the state.
+If the secondary approval is assigned to more than one approver, only one of them needs to change the state of the approval (approve or deny).
+Other approvers can access the history of all the approvals assigned to them regardless of which approver changed the state.

 The Event Planner's Role in Managing Approvals